polowis/blog/pages/about.md

 # About

-I am studying at Gungahlin College, I expect to graduate in December, 2020.
+I am studying Bachelor of Software and Network Engineering, I expect to graduate in December, 2024.
 I'm making pet projects on Github these days, just to learn some new languages and tools for future development works